Pentagram: Trigonometric values

-As a result, in an isosceles triangle with one or two angles of 36°, the longer of the two side lengths is φ times that of the shorter of the two, both in the case of the acute as in the case of the obtuse triangle.
+As a result, in an isosceles triangle with one or two angles of 36°, the longer of the two side lengths is times that of the shorter of the two, both in the case of the acute as in the case of the obtuse triangle.

 Spherical pentagram

 A pentagram can be drawn as a star polygon on a sphere, composed of five great circle arcs, whose all internal angles are right angles.
 This shape was described by John Napier in his 1614 book Mirifici logarithmorum canonis descriptio (Description of the wonderful rule of logarithms) along with rules that link the values of trigonometric functions of five parts of a right spherical triangle (two angles and three sides).
 It was studied later by Carl Friedrich Gauss.